ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/vmimage/vmimage-image-14.png"/>

-## Step 3.1: Set the KeyboardUpdate the Lift Properties
+## Step 3.1: Set the Keyboard

-For a now US English keyboard you way want to switch to a local keyboard.
+**OPTIONAL**  For a non "US English keyboard" you way want to switch to a local keyboard to make the work easier.

 For France for example - where the keyboard is AZERTY.
 1. logout